casualreflections/casualreflections.github.io/_posts/2016-05-18-cassandra-tokenised-table-scan.md

             time.sleep(.5)
             print "Exception Occurred while fetching page, retrying again with same page" continue
+    # This needs to be done as last page count wont be calculated
+    # and python does not support do while loops
+    count += rs.current_rows
+    return count
 {% endhighlight%}

 ## The below code snippet is from **datastax java driver test cases**, this has the possibility of scaling out into multiple workers by distributing each token range to multiple workers
 ##  similar code can be used for python driver as well:

 {% highlight java %}
 public void should_expose_token_ranges() throws Exception {